No-Trade-No-Life/Yuan/apps/trade-copier/README.md

 A: **It's very dangerous.** It may cause position oscillation.
 Orders may be over-submitted or under-submitted.
 Your account balance maybe rapidly decrease.
 You should avoid this problem.

 1. Ensure there's only one trade copier app instance in one host.
-2. Ensure every account is under only one trade copier's control if you have multiple hosts.
+2. Ensure every target account is under only one trade copier's control if you have multiple hosts.

 #### Q: What if multiple source accounts work with same target account?